Central Office Staff

 The Behavior Specialists observe individual students with behavioral challenges in their academic setting; consult with classroom teachers regarding behavioral observation; design and implement behavioral plans; assist with behavioral planning; and consult with EST and IEP Teams.
 They provide administrative consultation; observe classrooms to assist with classroom management strategies; provide trainings to school personnel, community agencies, and parents; serve on committees to advocate for a wider spectrum of educational opportunities; train educational staff in Crisis Prevention and Intervention; and consult with special educators and mentors regarding student needs and behavioral planning.

-Special Education Consulting Teachers
+Special Education Consulting Teacher

 Kelly Stafford (kelly.stafford@ncsuvt.org), Ext.
 2044